2.2 Optics and Properties of Light

 Light Interacts with an Object

 The physical behavior of light resembles in some ways a beam of particles and in other ways a waveform.
 The particles of light are called photons.
 Each photon has an associated wavelength that determines how the photon will interact with a given object.
-The combined properties of particle and wave enable light to interact with an object in several different ways (Fig. 2.9 ).
+The combined properties of particle and wave enable light to interact with an object in several different ways (Fig. 2.9 Icon: Video).

 Four illustrations of different light with matter interactions.
 An illustration labeled A shows absorption.
 An illustration labeled B shows reflection.
 An illustration labeled C shows refraction.
 An illustration labeled D shows scattering.